jpetrucciani/nix/README.md

 ### [overlays.nix](./overlays.nix)

 This file declares the overlays that I apply to my pinned version of nixpkgs.
-This should load all of the files in the [mods](./mods/) directory, which are overlay functions which apply to my nixpkgs object in nix.
+This should load all of the files in the [mods](./mods/) directory, which are overlay functions which apply to my nixpkgs object in nix. **note that this file is much more verbose than what is required! personally, I prefer the explicitness here**